ahartlba/decorator_validation/README.md

 ```

-Skip Type-checks by providing the `SkipTypecheck` class as a type, this is very usefull for methods.
+Skip Type-checks by providing the `SkipTypecheck` class as a type.
+This enables you
+to skip the type check even if you have type-annotations.
+This is usefull if you do not wont to check some stuff but want to use the type-hints

 ```python
 from decorator_validation.decorators import validate_types